 Powers

-The Council is responsible for the management of the SAIMC, but management may comprise personnel other than Council members.
+The EXCO is responsible for the management of the SAIMC, but management may comprise personnel other than EXCO members.

 To achieve its mission, the SAIMC through its management shall have the following powers to:

 Acquisition of Property

 Purchase, rent, or acquire in any legal manner any movable or immovable property which may be deemed necessary or convenient for any of the purposes of the SAIMC.